MicrosoftDocs/dynamics-365-fraud-protection/content/assessment-create-new.md

 If you have a fraud scenario that cannot be addressed using our existing [Account creation](ap-overview.md), [Account login](ap-overview.md), or [Purchase](purchase-protection.md) APIs, the Assessment wizard provides you with the tools to create your own customized real-time Fraud Protection APIs.

-Once you have identified the specific fraud scenario you would like to protect your business against, and the data you will use to evaluate this scenario for likelihood of fraud, you can access this wizard by clicking the "_+ New assessment_" link under Fraud assessments in left-hand navigation bar.
+After you identify the specific fraud scenario you want to protect your business against, and the data to evaluate the scenario, you can access the wizard by selecting "_+ New assessment_".

-Clicking this link will open the Assessment wizard, which consists of five steps:
+Selecting this link opens the **Assessment wizard**, which consists of five steps:

 1. [Select template](assessment-create-new.md#assessment-wizard-select-template)
 2. [Define schema details](assessment-create-new.md#assessment-wizard-define-schema-details)